-120 - RACING LICENCES
+107 - RACING LICENCES

-120.01 - COMPULSORY LICENCE
+107.01 - COMPULSORY LICENCE

-No one can take part in a UIM race, establish or improve on a UIM record in International class boats, without being in Possession of an International licence from his National Authority.
+No one can take part in a UIM race, establish or improve a UIM record in International class boats, without being in Possession of an International licence from his/her National Authority.
 In order to obtain an International licence or Super Licence, following disclaimer must be signed by the licence holder: "The undersigned...
-Licensed pilot (licence n), participating to UIM sanctioned events, yields the media rights of any coverage by the promoter taken during the Event, to the UIM for further Use by press, radio or television.
+Licensed pilot (licence n°), participating in UIM sanctioned events, yields the media rights of any coverage by the promoter taken during the Event, to the UIM for further use by press, radio or television.
 The right however remains the property of the undersigned".

-In addition I herewith agree and acknowledge the following:
+In addition, I herewith agree and acknowledge the following: